Structure

 Miniprojects

-The second and third semester also see the students enter the research labs for the first time.
+The second semesters also sees the students enter the research labs for the first time.
 Typically, students delve deeper into one of their Focal Subjects with their miniproject, but sometimes miniprojects take place with an interdisciplinary focus.
 Students spend a total of around 300 hours on these projects.
 The miniprojects, which should be written up in the form of a short scientific paper, are graded.
 Sometimes they lead to publications in scientific journals.

 The miniprojects are always part of the current research topics of the chairs of the MAP host departments Materials Science and Engineering (WW) and Chemical and Biological Engineering (CBI).
 To get an insight into the current research topics, please visit the different websites of the chairs of our departments WW and CBI.